neox5/openk/openk-todo.md

 ## Notes on Progress
 - Completed implementation of core Algorithm type with RSA-OAEP-SHA256 and AES-GCM-256 support
 - Completed implementation of KeyState with all required states and transitions
+- Completed implementation of Ciphertext structure for encrypted data storage
-- Added comprehensive unit tests for both Algorithm and KeyState
+- Added comprehensive unit tests for all completed components
-- Next focus should be on implementing the core crypto structures (KeyPair, DEK, Envelope)
+- Next focus should be on implementing the KeyPair structure, as it will be the first consumer of our Ciphertext type